IsmayilMohsumov/midterm-exam/README.md

 Admin Access:
-Create new controller for admin
-Admin will have a view page where all the resumes will be visible in the table along with a link to the uploaded resume.
+Create new controller for admin will have a view page where all the resumes will be visible in the table along with a link to the uploaded resume.

 ## General info